AutoPlayLabs-Dev/Flow-Automator-New-Version-/README.md

 * **Reference Wisely:** In Multi-Reference mode, use high-quality images with similar color palettes for the most cohesive results.

 ---
-### 📝 Limitation of Liability
-The developer of Flow Automator is not responsible for:
-* **Account Restrictions:** Any actions taken against your Google account due to excessive or improper use of automation.
-* **Credit Consumption:** Any loss of AI generation credits resulting from automated sequences.
-* **Data Accuracy:** Errors in the video generation process or unexpected outputs from the AI models.

----

-### 📜 Personal Responsibility

-Use this tool at your own risk.
-This software is provided "as is," without warranty of any kind, express or implied.
-Always monitor your automation sessions to ensure they are performing as expected.

----

 ## ⚠️ Disclaimer